QTY (band): History

 The band formed in 2014, after members of the former band Grand Rapids disbanded the year prior.
-Lardner and Niemetz recorded some early demos in San Francisco through connections in their friend network, which received attention from Dirty Hit after Lardner's roommate sent the demos to a contact at the record label, who immediately contacted the band expressing interest.
+Lardner and Niemetz recorded some early demos in San Francisco through connections of drummer Julian Harmon, which received attention from Dirty Hit after Lardner's roommate sent the demos to a contact at the record label, who immediately contacted the band expressing interest.
 The band went on to sign to the label as their first US-based band, having formerly been known for a repertoire of notable British acts including The 1975, Wolf Alice, and Pale Waves.
 Lardner and Niemetz recorded early singles with Bernard Butler, including "Rodeo" released in October 2016, and "Dress/Undress" released in February 2017.

 QTY played few early shows following their signing on the encouragement of the record label, until the band went on their first North American tour opening for the Bad Suns and then a series of headlining shows in late 2017.
 The band's final shows were in 2018; however Lardner played a small string of solo shows in early 2023 along with Evan Dando, with whom he had struck up a friendship and mentorship for many years.

 The name is pronounced by saying each letter individually, but it is a play-off the "cuties", clementines, based on Lardner's reference to Niemetz as a "cutie" due to her hair color.
 Romy from the band The xx, suggested the band refer to themselves instead as just "Q.T.Y."

 Lardner's death was announced on June 15, 2023.